 - 1 small bunch fresh cilantro

-In a small bowl, whisk together the soy sauce, vinegar, peanut butter, sesame oil, brown sugar, ginger, and garlic paste until creamy.
+In a small bowl, whisk together the soy sauce, vinegar, peanut butter, sesame oil, brown sugar, ginger, and chili-garlic sauce until creamy.
 Reserve ⅔ cup of the sauce and set aside for serving.

 Put the chicken into a large glass bowl or baking dish.
 Sprinkle with salt.
 Pour the remaining peanut sauce over the chicken and stir to coat well.
 Let marinate for at least 20 minutes or up to an hour.